RanaivosonHerimanitra/Sentinel/README.md

 ## CSum algorithm:

-`CSum` algorithm consists of comparing `52 lastest weeks` with smoothed mean of past years.
+`CSum` algorithm consists of comparing `52 latest weeks` with smoothed mean of past years.
 Comparison is made week by week.
 For example,`week 02` of this month is compared with the smoothed mean of `week 02` for past years excluding the 52 latest.
 Parameters can be tuned such as number of past years from which mean will be calculated, `sd`, degree of smoothing (number of weeks for mean calculation) .It is only efficient when disease presents weekly strong seasonal pattern.

 <img src="static/csum.png" >